Yelena Baturina: Personal life

 In 1991, Baturina married Yury Luzhkov.
 In 1992 their first daughter, Elena, was born, followed in 1994 by Olga.
 In November 2010, Luzhkov gave an interview to the Telegraph newspaper stating that the couple were sending their daughters to study in London to protect them from possible persecution by the Russian authorities.
+Elena Baturina owns a house in Aurach, Austria, and spends a lot of her time there.

 It is understood that the family owns a home in the affluent Kensington area of London, purchased in 2013 through an offshore company domiciled in Gibraltar.
 The property, near Holland Park, was reported in 2018 to be worth at least £25 million.
 In her interviews Baturina often said that she and Luzhkov were very lucky, as they still loved each other.
 She enjoys cooking his favourite dish, borscht, and claims that a traditional "Soviet upbringing" made a good housewife of her.

 Baturina has had no contacts with her brother since a public conflict on business issues that occurred in 2007.

 She was involved in a libel case against a former financial director for her brother.
 After failing to appear before a court in December 2019, the court declared Baturina a "fugitive".
 The subpoena was rescinded in late January by Elista City Court.
 Allegedly, the subpoena was issued under instruction from the A1 investment company as part of its financial claim to Elena Baturina.
 In May 2021, Viktor Baturin, his financial director and his representatives have lost their final case in a series of litigations in the Tverskoy District Court of Moscow.
 As of today, Viktor Baturin is in a detention facility in Moscow, he was detained for a suspected attempt at fraud and admitted committing the crime.

+In 2017, another case was initiated against Viktor Baturin for attempted fraud of a large scale and two counts of evidence falsification in a civil case.
+In 2021 he was formally accused and arrested.
+In 2022, Viktor Baturin pleaded guilty to fraud and falsification of evidence and in November 2023, found guilty by the Simonovsky court of Moscow and sentenced to six years imprisonment and a fine of 500 thousand rubles.

 From 1999 to 2005, Baturina was President of the Equestrian Federation of Russia.
 Baturina succeeded in raising funds for developing equestrian sport in Russia to the sufficient level for such competition.

 Baturina runs the BE OPEN Foundation she set up in 2012.
 BE OPEN works in close partnership with the Mayor's Fund for London.
 Baturina was a trustee for the Mayor's Fund for London from 2017 to 2019.